arcb01/g-narrator/docs/usage.md

 Run the `installation.bat` and let the installation follow.

 ## How to use?
 First and foremost, watch the demo video on the README to get an introduction on how the app works.
-The app has 2 modes, regional or SnQ:
+Once watched you would've noticed that the app has 2 modes, regional and SnQ:

 1. Regional: By using the mouse, define a region of the screen to be scanned.
 Once scanned, you can interact with the detected regions and choose one to be read out loud.
-2. S&Q: When triggered, reads the clossest text element from the mouse point.
+2. SnQ (Small and Quick): When triggered, reads the clossest text element from the mouse point.

 Before running the application, set your prefered key bindings by editing `/config/keys.json/` file.